isomerpages/pa-mgwanted/_course-directory/1-lifestyle-and-leisure.md

 					<label class="tab-label" for="chck2020stayhomewebinars_1">Discover Farms and Gardens in the City (Online)</label>
 					<div class="tab-content">
 						<div class="content-desc-container">
 							<p>Join us to embark on a leafy adventure with Kok Fah Technology Farm!
-It is an educational farm that is suitable for people of all ages to explore during their free time.</p>
-							<p>You can learn about the benefits of herb farming, discover the process of aloe vera extraction, and pick up useful gardening tips as you check out the farm from the comfort of your home!</p>
+It is an educational farm that is suitable for people of all ages to explore during their free time.<br><br>You can learn about the benefits of herb farming, discover the process of aloe vera extraction, and pick up useful gardening tips as you check out the farm from the comfort of your home!</p>
 						</div>
 					</div>
 					<div class="tab-content">